EXAI Investors Have Opportunity to Lead Exscientia p.l.c. Securities Fraud Lawsuit

-LOS ANGELES, May 28, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Exscientia p.l.c. ("Exscientia" or the "Company") (NASDAQ: EXAI).
+BENSALEM, Pa., May 31, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Exscientia p.l.c. ("Exscientia" or the "Company") (NASDAQ: EXAI).

 Class Period: March 23, 2022 – February 12, 2024